luajunan/TeamTitan_R.E.D_SCDFXIBM/README.md

 ## Short Description

 ### Problem:
-Manually assessing photos of onsite information before pushing out notifications to CFRs can be faster
+Manually assessing photos of onsite information before pushing out notifications to CFRs can be faster.
 ### How can technology help:
 Speed up photo classification and assessment, pushing out notifications simultaneously.
-Visual Recognition of the photos will allow quicker assessment, resulting in simultaneous notification of SCDF personnel, CFRs and non-CFRs, bridging the time lag of manually assessing and pushing out notifications thereafter
+Visual Recognition of the photos will allow quicker assessment, resulting in simultaneous notification of SCDF personnel, CFRs and non-CFRs, bridging the time lag of manually assessing and pushing out notifications thereafter.
 ### The idea:
-To create a function to bridge the gap between civilians and our task force in order to provide professional help in times of a crisis.
+Visual Recognition Tool to reduce assessment time and to reduce burden on emergency hotline.

 ## Pitch Video
 [![Watch the video](- insert ss-)](-insert video link-)